awsdocs/aws-greengrass-developer-guide/doc_source/opcua.md

    aws lambda create-function --function-name <Function_Name> --runtime 'nodejs6.10' --role <Your_Role> --handler 'index.handler' --zip-file opcuaLambda.zip
    ```

    Add this Lambda to your Greengrass Group\.
-Details are, again, in: [Configure the Lambda Function for AWS Greengrass](config-lambda.md)\.
+Details are, again, in: [Configure the Lambda Function for AWS IoT Greengrass](config-lambda.md)\.

 1. Configure and Deploy the Lambda function to your Greengrass Group